dnaforge/dnaforge/README.md

-# DNA Forge
+# DNAforge

-DNA Forge is a tool for generating DNA and RNA wireframe nanostructures from 3D meshes.
+DNAforge is a tool for generating DNA and RNA wireframe nanostructures from 3D meshes.
 Check out the docs directory for further information.

 ## Installation